paypal/paypal-here-sdk-ios-distribution/README.md

                           completionHandler:^(PPHTransactionResponse *response) {
                               if(!record.error) {
                                   self.successfulResponse = response;
                                   NSLog(@"Payment captured successfully!
 We now have the money in our account!");

+if(response.isSignatureRequiredToFinalize) {
+   NSLog(@"This payment requires a signature.
+Let's provide one via the finalizePayment method");

+}
                               }
                           }];
 ```